otrv4/otrv4/otrv4.md

 ### Session Expiration

-OTRv4 can vulnerable to a situation when an attacker capture some messages to compromise their ephemeral secrets at a later time.
+OTRv4 can be vulnerable to a situation when an attacker capture some messages to compromise their ephemeral secrets at a later time.
 To mitigate against this, message keys should be deleted regularly.
 OTRv4 implements this by detecting whether a new ECDH key has been generated within a certain amount of time.
 If it